January 13, 2021

 How much will you let other people's ideas limit you in your own life?
 Will you let other peoples ideas, thoughts, paradigms limit you?

-Years ago I was told I could not succeed as a musician, it was unrealistic and I should keep it as a hobby.
+Years ago, I was told I could not succeed as a musician, it was unrealistic, and I should keep it as a hobby.
 I accepted.
 I went to college to study Finance and Economics, a field I never could relate to.
-I recall when I graduated, my rabbi at the time said to my brother, "Well done for Moshe, he graduated from a difficult program. the funny thing is he has no interest in money."(1989)
+I recall when I was graduated, my rabbi at the time said to my brother, "Well done for Moshe, he graduated from a difficult program. the funny thing is he has no interest in money."(1989)

 And so, this non-advice was the first piece of advice that I could relate to.
 I tried this and that, I listened to others, I took conventional jobs.
-My martial arts was a "hobby" but one I took very seriously.
-How could I ever become a martial arts instructor, a nice Jewish boy from a family of rabbis, tailors, school teachers?
+My martial arts training was a "hobby" but one I took very seriously.
+How could I ever become a martial arts instructor, a nice Jewish boy from a family of rabbis, tailors, schoolteachers?

 I already had two college degrees, I worked on Wall St, I worked in banks, I never enjoyed any of it, I was getting older, not married, what was I waiting for?
 So God helped me and got me fired from a job, and I said, that's that, no more chitter chat.
 I took Itay Gil's advice and enrolled in Wingate Institute and earned my martial arts teacher's certification.
 Yes, I took the path less traveled, I took my trip to Walden Pond, I did it "my way", and I never looked back.